 The MOVE program has been expanded effective February 1, 2015.

 The MOVE program is an innovative approach intended to attract new businesses to Montgomery County.
-Eligible businesses will receive a one-time grant to offset relocation costs upon signing their first commercial lease within the county.
+Eligible new businesses will receive a one-time grant to offset relocation costs upon signing a commercial lease within the county.

-Companies that lease up to 10,000 square feet (sf) of Class A or B office space for the first time in the county will receive a grant of $8/sf.
+Businesses new to the county that lease up to 10,000 square feet (sf) of Class A or B office space in the county may receive a grant of $8/sf.
 This represents an increase of $4/sf from the pilot program.
 All industries (except retail and restaurant) and all leases up to 10,000 square feet are now eligible.

 Participation in the program involves 3 simple steps:

-- Sign your first 3 year (minimum) commercial lease
+- Sign a 3 year (minimum) commercial lease

 - Complete an application